 Not all experts agree on whether recovery from addiction is possible with only partial versus full abstinence from substances.

-Dr. Brian Hurley, director-at-large of the American Association on Addiction Medicine (ASAM), recently told TODAY News that the goal for all of his patients is full remission.
+Dr. Brian Hurley, director-at-large of the American Association on Addiction Medicine (ASAM), told TODAY News in 2021 that the goal for all of his patients is full remission.

 He defines this as no longer using substances in a way that is compulsive or causing harmful consequences.